ildar-shaimordanov/my-scripts/cmd/cmdize/README.md

-polyglot script, the batch script consisting of two parts: the body of the original script and the special, sometimes tricky portion of the code that is recognizable and executable correctly by both parts.
+polyglot script, the batch script consisting of two parts: the body of the original script and the special, sometimes tricky portion of the code that is recognizable and executable correctly by both languages.
 This portion is called prolog.

 There are two terms to distinguish some differences.
 The first one is hybrid, the polyglot completely based on the syntax of the batch and prticular language).
-Another one is chimera, the polyglot using some stuff like temporary files or environment variables (in the other words, requesting capabilities outside languages).
+Another one is chimera, the polyglot using some stuff like temporary files, pipes or environment variables (in the other words, requesting capabilities outside languages).

 Below is the example of javascript in batch applicable for Windows JScript only and not supporting other engines like NodeJS, Rhino etc.